mootools/mootools-more/README.md

 * Compat for Clientcide
 * Switch to feature detection instead of engine detection
 * update all the Element.Forms methods to getters/setters; tidy them up a bit
+* Update calls to .position to use .setPosition

 ### StyleGuide